MicrosoftDocs/windows-dev-docs/hub/dev-drive/index.md

 - Recommend 16gb memory (minimum of 8gb)
 - Minimum 50gb free disk space
 - Dev Drives are available on all Windows SKU versions.

+> [!NOTE]
+> When updating your Windows release to a new Insider’s Build, you may need an additional reboot before the Dev Drive preview feature becomes available.

 > [!WARNING]
 > Dev Drive is intended only for [key developer scenarios](#what-should-i-put-on-my-dev-drive) and any custom settings will still be covered by [Group Policy](/windows/client-management/manage-settings-app-with-group-policy) settings in Business or Enterprise work environments.